Based in New York City.

 Overview

-We developed a handwriting notes app inspired by the challenges of keeping up with handwritten notes in class and the desire for better cross-platform sharing.
-Combining features from apps like Notability and GoodNotes with handwriting recognition and LLM-powered tutor bot, the app allows users to take notes and interact with an AI assistant for clarification or expansion.
+At Columbia DevFest 2025, my team developed a handwriting notes app inspired by the challenges of keeping up with handwritten notes in class and the desire for better cross-platform sharing.
+Combining handwriting recognition with an LLM tutor bot, the app allows users to take notes and interact with an AI assistant for clarification or expansion.

 Starting from a Figma design, we built an iPadOS app in Swift with a FastAPI backend.
 Third-party services—including Groq, Google Cloud, and Railway—supported handwriting recognition and cloud functionality.